Northwestern Syria offensive (April–August 2019): Syrian–Turkish skirmishes and entry of the Republican Guard

-On 27 June, The Rouse the Believers operation room's special forces unit carried out a raid against the Syrian Army, reportedly killing 23 soldiers, however, a government source denied the death toll was as high as the rebels stated.
-A second raid was carried out by Hayat Tahrir al-Sham targeting Army positions as well.
+On 27 June, the Rouse the Believers Operations Room's special forces unit carried out a raid against the Syrian Army, reportedly killing 23 soldiers, however, a government source denied the death toll was as high as the rebels stated.
+A second raid was carried out by Hay'at Tahrir al-Sham targeting Army positions as well.
 On the same day the Syrian military shelled a Turkish observation post in Idlib resulting in one Turkish soldier killed and three Turkish soldiers being injured, following the attack Turkish military helicopters were reportedly spotted over the area.

 On 28 June, heavy fighting erupted between the Syrian Army and rebel groups after government forces heavily bombarded rebel positions.
 The clashes lasted throughout the day and resulted in over 100 total casualties, with over 51 pro-government and 45 rebel fighters killed.
 Turkish forces shelled government-held villages in response to reported pro-government shelling of a Turkish military observation post, which was reported by Turkey to have led to the death of a Turkish soldier.
 Russian President Vladimir Putin stated that the situation was "under control".

 On 1 July, pro-government media reported that a potential future Syrian Army assault on the mountain town of Kabani might involve the Syrian Republican Guard, which would mark the first time the elite unit would be involved in the offensive.
 The report came shortly after the Syrian Air Force launched multiple air strikes followed by surface-to-surface missiles on rebel positions in and around the town.

 On 3 July, over 15 National Front for Liberation (NFL) fighters were reportedly killed in an airstrike launched against an underground rebel base by the Russian air force, after the NFL attempted to infiltrate Syrian Army and NDF positions near Kabani.

 On 5 July, reinforcements from Hezbollah and the 4th Armored Division commanded by Maher al-Assad began arriving in northern Hama, as part of a switch of strategy by Russia and the Syrian government dissatisfied with the current rate of progress in the offensive against the rebel-held areas in northern Syria along with other Iranian sponsored militias, to replace exhausted units such as the Tiger Forces.

-On 9 July, the jihadist coalition Rouse the Believers launched an attack on some positions of the Syrian army in the Jabal al-Turkman area, northeastern countryside of Latakia, and managed to make some progress.
+On 9 July, the jihadist coalition Rouse the Believers Operations Room launched an attack on some positions of the Syrian army in the Jabal al-Turkman area, northeastern countryside of Latakia, and managed to make some progress.
 Pro-government units attacked included the Border Guard's 11th Regiment, local NDF, Syrian Social Nationalist Party (SSNP) militias, and the 144th Brigade of the 4th Corps’ 2nd Division; at least 40 pro-government fighters were killed and three captured.

 On 10 July, the rebel groups captured Hamamiyat village and its hill.
 But the next day, the rebel groups retreated from those sites after an intense bombardment, followed by a ground attack from the Syrian Army.
 Reports indicate 56 rebel deaths.